alttch/eva3/doc/framework-development.rst

 ========

 The client SHOULD not use API keys directly.
-Instead, login / logout mechanism SHOULD be implemented and the client SHOULD always use the token, provided with :ref:`"login"<sysapi_login>` API method for all API calls and web socket connections.
+Instead, login / logout mechanism SHOULD be used and the client SHOULD always use the token, provided with :ref:`"login"<sysapi_login>` API method for all API calls and web socket connections.

-If the session is dropped, the client SHOULD either try to login again (if user credentials or API key are stored) or show login form to the user to obtain them.
+If the session is dropped, the client SHOULD either try to login again (if user credentials or API key are stored) or show a login form to the user to obtain them.

 The session is considered to be dropped, when:

-* API call failed because of either network error or with "access denied" response code (3).
+* API call fails because of either network error or with "access denied" response code (3).

-* The server failed to respond on heartbeat within the required interval.
+* The server fails to respond on heartbeat within the required interval.

-* The user asked application to perform logout procedure.
+* The user asks the application to perform logout procedure.

 API calls
 =========